-Because women more commonly experience changes in their abdominal region due to aging, weight fluctuations and pregnancy, a tummy tuck is most commonly performed on women.
+Because women more commonly experience changes in their abdominal region due to aging, weight gain and fluctuations and pregnancy, a tummy tuck is most commonly performed on women.
 However, anyone with excess skin and loose abdominal muscles can be a tummy tuck.
 This means that even men can successfully undergo a male tummy tuck procedure.

-Have a Tummy Tuck to Lose Weight– MYTH
+Tummy Tuck to Lose Weight– MYTH

 In fact, even patients who have a large amount of skin removed during their tummy tuck operation, should only expect to lose a few pounds on the scale.
 Excess skin just doesn’t weigh as much as you would think.
 Only in extreme cases of massive weight loss ,in which the patient is left with massive amounts of hanging skin, should you expect any significant reduction in the number on the scale.
 Now it is true that after a tummy tuck procedure most patients will lose weight on their own.

-This is because they are more likely to continue with a healthy lifestyle, given that they just spent money and subjected themselves to themselves to the pain of a major operation.
+This is because they are more likely to continue with a more healthy diet and lifestyle, given that they just spent money and subjected themselves to themselves to the pain of a major operation.
 Also, people find it harder to eat large amounts of food after a tummy tuck because the skin of their abdomen is tighter and they naturally feel fuller faster.

 Exercises can repair abdominal muscle separation – MYTH

 One of the main things that a tummy tuck addresses is the separation of the abdominal muscles.
-The separation generally occurs during pregnancy as the baby grows.
+The separation of abdominal skin generally occurs during pregnancy as the baby grows.
 There are some people who believe that there are some abdominal exercises that can reverse this separation.
 While there are some exercises specifically designed to do this, the truth is that the improvement will be limited.
 You can strengthen muscles through exercise, but you can’t “move” them.

 It may be possible to close small gaps in the abdominal muscle, such as 1 to 3 cm, with targeted exercises.
 However, it is common for abdominal muscle separation to exceed 5or 6 cm.
 No amount of exercise can reverse this.
 During a tummy tuck, those muscles are sewn together using sutures.
-This is a key part of the tummy tuck procedure and is also the part that causes the most discomfort and restrictions after the surgery.
+This is a key part of the tummy tuck procedure and is also the part that causes many patients the most discomfort and restrictions after the surgery.

 The Tummy Tuck Scar Is too Big – MYTH

 Many people are hesitant to have a tummy tuck procedure because of the scar.
-The scar length will depend on the amount of excess skin that needs to be removed.
+The scar length will depend on the amount of loose skin and that needs to be removed.
 This means that if you have a lot of skin laxity, your tummy tuck scar may extend from hip to hip.
 While you may think this is “huge”, it is what is required to perform the surgery appropriately.
 Shorter scars will remove less skin and have less internal tightening.
 The key to the scar is not the length, but the location.

 Plastic surgeons take great effort in placing the scar low so that it is hidden beneath underwear and bikini bottoms.
 This means that even if your scar is hip to hip, it should be low and completely hidden with minimal clothes.
 Only you can decide if this scar is too large for you and not worth the operation.
-In my experience, most people find that the improvement in the shape and contour of their abdomen is well worth any scar that is necessary.
+In my experience, most people find that the improvement in the shape and contour of their abdomen is well worth losing weight and any scar that is necessary.

 Liposuction vs Tummy Tuck – MYTH

 A tummy tuck and liposuction are two different procedures with two different purposes.
-Liposuction will remove excess fat.
+Liposuction will remove excess fat cells.
 This is a great procedure for people who have excess fat but no excess skin.
-If you have excess skin, then liposuction will not help you.
+If you have skin, then liposuction will not help you.
 In fact, it can make things worse.
 A tummy tuck is designed to remove the excess skin.
 Often times liposuction is combined together with a tummy tuck to improve your results.

-So, if your issue is excess skin, muscle separation, and some extra fat, then a tummy tuck is the appropriate operation for you.
+So, if your issue is excess skin, muscle separation, and some extra body fat, then a tummy tuck is the appropriate operation for you.
 Liposuction will only make the excess skin worse and will do nothing to improve the underlying muscle separation.

 There Is Tummy Tuck Age Limit – MYTH